 - Discovery: We will study what factors lead to the likelihood of developing a cardiovascular disease, which factors make people prone to progression of the disease and whether they respond to treatment.
 This will allow us to better identify those at risk of both common and rare cardiovascular diseases.

 - Personalisation: we will develop treatment based on the different disease types and tailor healthcare for multiple long term health conditions, to improve patient outcomes, such as quality of life and increased life expectancy, for cardiovascular diseases.

 We will also train the next generation of cardiovascular health research leaders.

-Our theme houses state-of-the-art facilities that enable our multi-disciplinary team to conduct translational research – taking laboratory findings from bench to bedside.
+Our theme houses state-of-the-art facilities that enable our multi-disciplinary team to conduct translational research, which means taking findings from the laboratory to the bedside.
 It also includes a stunning British Heart Foundation (BHF) Cardiovascular Research Centre, comprising office space, meeting rooms and state-of-the-art laboratories.

 Theme Lead – Professor Gerry McCann